 We help parents/carers to make a positive contribution to the education of their children through:

-- A systematic effort to support parents/ carers at periods of transition, by clearly explaining all the procedures, paying visits to new settings (internal or external), having interviews with newcomers and making sure that all needs are communicated effectively so that they can be followed up successfully.
+• A systematic effort to support parents/ carers at periods of transition, by clearly explaining all the procedures, paying visits to new settings (internal or external), having interviews with newcomers and making sure that all needs are communicated effectively so that they can be followed up successfully.

-- Good communication including telephone and face to face conversations, Annual Review meetings and school reports.
+• Good communication including telephone and face to face conversations, Annual Review meetings and school reports.
 We believe that it is also the day-to-day informal discussions with parents/carers that build the relationships that are vital to close partnership working.
 We will meet with parents/carers regularly to discuss any questions and/or concerns that they may have about their children’s education.

 The level of involvement will depend on your child’s age, and level of competence.
-We recognise that no 2 children are the same, so we will decide on a case-by-case basis, with your input.
+We recognise that no two children are the same, so we will decide on a case-by-case basis, with your input.

 We may seek your child’s views by asking them to: